-FSH 462 Senior Collection I
+FSH 462 Senior Thesis I 3 credits

 First of a two-course sequence completed by FSH 463 Senior Collection II.
 Emphasis is on creating a concept for a collection and producing garment muslins.
 The design that best expresses the final collection will be completed in fabric.
-Prerequisite: FSH 352 Fashion Collections I. Fee.
+Prerequisite: FSH 352 Junior Collections.
+Fee.

-FSH 463 Senior Collections II
+FSH 463 Senior Thesis II